Dyson Daniels NBA Preview vs. the Jazz

 Dyson Daniels Insights vs. the Jazz

-- Daniels has taken 7.3 shots per game this season and made 3.3 per game, which account for 8.3% and 7.7%, respectively, of his team's total.
+- Daniels is responsible for attempting 8.7% of his team's field goal attempts this season with 7.7 per game.

-- Daniels' opponents, the Jazz, have a middling offensive tempo, ranking 16th in the NBA with 103.8 possessions per game, while his Pelicans average the sixth-most possessions per game with 102.7.
+- The Pelicans average the seventh-most possessions per game with 102.6.
+His opponents, the Jazz, have a middling offensive tempo, ranking 16th with 103.8 possessions per contest.

-- On defense, the Jazz have allowed 122.5 points per contest, which is 26th-best in the NBA.
+- Defensively, the Jazz are ranked 25th in the NBA, conceding 121.1 points per contest.

-- Giving up 41.5 rebounds per game, the Jazz are the fourth-ranked team in the NBA.
+- The Jazz are the fourth-ranked squad in the NBA, allowing 41.5 rebounds per game.

-- The Jazz are the 27th-ranked team in the league, giving up 28.1 assists per contest.
+- Looking at assists, the Jazz are ranked 27th in the NBA, giving up 28.3 per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!